octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.40 - 2026-01-27 =
+* Added 'Location' filter to Amplify Syndication import settings to specify only properties in a certain city/state are imported
+* Added support for importing floorplans from Kyero XML feeds
+* Added support for bathrooms, area, garages and more in PropCtrl imports
+* Added support for images having no extension in Pixxi imports
+* Updated Bridge settings so that datafeed ID is a text field instead of a fixed dropdown

 = 2.5.39 - 2026-01-19 =
 * Added support for the Amplify Syndication RESO API